Projective normality of model varieties and related results: Projective normality of model wonderful varieties

-\begin{corollary} Let $N$ be a wonderful variety obtained by a model wonderful variety of simply connected type via operations of localization and quotient by distinguished sets of colors.
+\begin{corollary} Let $N$ be a wonderful variety obtained from a model wonderful variety of simply connected type via operations of localization and quotient by distinguished sets of colors.
 Then the multiplication map